-To maximize your results with phentermine then it is recommended that you include some kind of physical activity in your new, healthy lifestyle.
-Exercise is an important part of your weight loss journey, not just to encourage weight loss and toning but also to boost energy levels, suppress appetite, minimize side effects and menstrual cramping, and improve your mood and outlook on life.
-However, for many of us that can mean starting to work out for what could be the first time ever – so, where do you begin?
+To maximize your results with phentermine it is recommended that you include some kind of physical activity in your new, healthy lifestyle.
+Exercise is an important part of your weight loss journey, not just to encourage weight loss and toning, but also to boost energy levels, suppress appetite, minimize side effects and menstrual cramping, and improve your mood and outlook on life.
+However, for many of us that can mean starting to work out for what could be the first time ever.
+So, how do you begin working out with phentermine?
 Here we have the top five phentermine exercise rules for you to follow, including how to set goals, and how to incorporate exercise into even the busiest of lives.

 1. Start Small